Codeinwp/visualizer/readme.txt

 == Changelog ==

+= 1.4.2.1 =
+* Fixed issue with download_url function which not exists at front end

 = 1.4.2 =
 * Fixed remote CSV uploading issue when allow_url_fopen option is disabled in php.ini
 * Replaced flattr image on widget and added donate link to plugin meta data